 \subsection{Internal dynamics}

-The internal dynamics (see \cref{subsec:log1:internal,subsec:loglog:internal,subsec:iso,subsubsec:unbal:internal}) is where most of our work will go.
-This is not surprising, as the probability of SG events will saturate at its final value $\rd$ at the internal scale.
-The value of $\rd$ is given by $\exp(-O(1)/q^\a)$ for balanced models and $\exp(-O(\log(1/q))^2/q^\a)$ for unbalanced ones, as in bootstrap percolation \cite{Bollobas14}.
-However, relaxation times for some classes will keep growing past the internal scale, so the internal dynamics will not necessarily give the final answer in \cref{th:main} (see \cref{tab:mechanisms}).
+The internal dynamics (see \cref{subsec:log1:internal,subsec:loglog:internal,subsec:iso,subsubsec:unbal:internal}) is where most of our work goes.
+This is not surprising, as the probability of SG events saturates at its final value $\rd$ at the internal scale.
+The value of $\rd$ is given by $\exp(-O(1)/q^\a)$ for balanced models and $\exp(-O(\log(1/q))^2/q^\a)$ for unbalanced ones, as in bootstrap percolation \cite{Bollobas23}.
+However, relaxation times for some classes keep growing past the internal scale, so the internal dynamics does not necessarily give the final answer in \cref{th:main} (see \cref{tab:mechanisms}).